Engin-Boot/pong-stage-muskan01/Stage0/Start_the_game.md

   Press B to serve the ball
   Press E to exit the game

-  When - Player press B
+  When - player press B

-  Then - Set off module Player1_action
+  Then - activate the module Player1_action